 A recent report from the President’s Advisory Council on Science and Technology states that, “science and math education will determine whether the United States will remain a leader among nations.”
 The Monsanto Fund wants to do all it can to ensure that students excel in math and science.

 We support programs that inspire and nurture students’ interest in math and/or science, offer innovative approaches to teaching or learning in math and science, and foster student achievement in math and/or science.
 Priority will be given to programs using evidence-based methodology.

 We accept Math & Science Education K-12 applications during two periods annually.
 The first period ranges from January 1 and closes February 28 at 11:59:59pm CT.
 The second period ranges from July 1 and closes on August 31 at 11:59:59pm CT.

-Applications open July 1, 2014 and close August 31, 2014 at 11:59:59pm CT.
+The application is now closed.
+Please check back with us when the application reopens on January 1, 2015.
 To preview a read only version of the application or complete an Impact Report, select the appropriate link below:

 Frequently Asked Questions

 - Process & Timeline

 What types of organizations are eligible to apply for grants in this funding program?

 Organizations who hold a 501©3 tax exempt status and have been operating as a 501©3 for a minimum of two years.

 Organizations who are units of government under Section 170©(1), such as public schools, libraries, villages and municipalities.